WalletWasabi/WasabiDoc/docs/FAQ/FAQ-UseWasabi.md

 ### Can I consolidate anonset coins?

 It is advisable to limit the recombining of <img src="/ShieldCheckmark.png" alt="checkmark" class="shield" /> <img src="/ShieldGreen.png" alt="green" class="shield" /> <img src="/ShieldYellow.png" alt="yellow" class="shield" /> mixed coins because it can only decrease the privacy of these coins.
-This reveals that all the consolidated UTXOs are controlled by one entity, and this was previously not known.
+This reveals that all the consolidated UTXOs are controlled by one entity, which was not known before the consolidation.
 That said, if you combine less than 10 BTC, you might not reveal your pre-CoinJoin transaction history, especially when you did several re-mixes.

 :::warning Take great care!